OctopusDeploy/docs/src/pages/docs/getting-started/reference-architectures/webapp-reference-architecture.md

 Hosted Octopus users should use the `Hosted Ubuntu` worker pool and run the step with the `octopuslabs/terraform-workertools` container image accessed via the `Container Images` feed.
 On-premises Octopus users need to ensure the step is run on a worker with a recent version of Terraform installed, or can use the `octopuslabs/terraform-workertools` container image on a worker with Docker installed.

-The step exposes a number of options, typically requesting credentials to the various platforms that are configured to support EKS deployments:
+The step exposes a number of options, typically requesting credentials to the various platforms that are configured to support Azure Web App deployments:

 * `Azure account application ID`, `Azure account subscription ID`, `Azure account tenant ID`, and `Azure account password` require the details associated with a [service principal](https://learn.microsoft.com/en-us/purview/create-service-principal-azure) used to access the Azure platform.
 * `Docker Hub Username` and `Docker Hub Password` require the credentials of a [Docker Hub user](https://docs.docker.com/docker-id/) that is used to access sample Docker images from public DockerHub repositories.
 These credentials are also used by a sample GitHub Actions workflow that publishes Docker images.